valtimo-platform/valtimo-documentation/using-valtimo/using-valtimo.md

 # Using Valtimo

 This section contains information on how to configure and use Valtimo.
 Any feature included in this section should be usable with no or minimal code required.
-This section is intended for system administrators that needs to set up Valtimo.
+This section is intended for system administrators who need to configure Valtimo.

 * [Document](document/document.md)